helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 137. Dividing by capital T is a constant, so in general this doesn't change the maximum, but then you can take t to infinity and get a well-defined quantity.
 138. Later on we'll learn about something called discounts, which is another way to get a finite number for the infinite horizon case.
 139. But so making this finite is pretty easy, but let's talk about how we can actually define an infinite horizon objective.
-140. So we have our Markov chain from before, and our augmented Markov chain has this transition operator, so that means that we can write the vector s_t plus one comma a_t plus one as some linear operator t applied to st comma at, and this is the state action transition operator.
+140. So we have our Markov chain from before, and our augmented Markov chain has this transition operator, so that means that we can write the vector s_t plus one,a_t plus one as some linear operator t applied to st,at, and this is the state action transition operator.
 141. And more generally we can skip k time steps ahead and we can say that st plus k at plus k is equal to t to the power k times st at.
-142. So one question we could ask is, does the state action marginal, p of st comma at, converge to a stationary distribution, basically converge to a single distribution, as little k goes to infinity?
+142. So one question we could ask is, does the state action marginal, p of st,at, converge to a stationary distribution, basically converge to a single distribution, as little k goes to infinity?
-143. If this is true, that means that we should be able to write the stationary distribution mu as being equal to t times mu.
+143. If this is true, that means that we should be able to write the stationary distribution μ as being equal to t times mu.
 144. And under a few technical assumptions, namely ergodicity and the chain being aperiodic, we can actually show that the stationary distribution exists.
 145. Intuitively being aperiodic simply means exactly what it sounds like, that the Markov chain is not periodic, and being ergodic means that, roughly speaking, every state can be reached from every other state with non-zero probability.
 146. The ergodic assumption is important because it prevents a situation where, if you start in one part of the MDP, you might never reach another one.
 147. So if this is true, if starting in one part may result in you never reaching another part, then where you start always matters, and the stationary distribution doesn't exist.
 148. But if this is not the case, if there's even a slight chance of getting to any state from any other state eventually, then you will have a stationary distribution, provided that it's aperiodic.
-149. So the stationary distribution must obey this equation, mu equals t times mu.
+149. So the stationary distribution must obey this equation, μ equals t times mu.
 150. Because otherwise it's not a stationary distribution.
 151. So stationary means it's the same before and after the transition.
 152. And if it's the same before and after the transition, then applying t enough times will eventually allow you to reach it.
-153. You can solve for the stationary distribution simply by rearranging this equation to see that it is equal to τ minus i times mu equals zero.
+153. You can solve for the stationary distribution simply by rearranging this equation to see that it is equal to τ minus i times μ equals zero.
-154. And remember that mu is a distribution.
+154. And remember that μ is a distribution.
 155. So it's a vector of numbers that are all positive and sum to one.
-156. So one way you can find mu is by finding the eigenvector with eigenvalue one for the matrix defined by t.
+156. So one way you can find μ is by finding the eigenvector with eigenvalue one for the matrix defined by t.
-157. So mu is eigenvector of t with eigenvalue one.
+157. So μ is eigenvector of t with eigenvalue one.
 158. And it always exists under the ergodicity and aperiodicity assumptions.
 159. So if we know that if we run this Markov chain forward enough times, eventually it'll settle into mu.
 160. That means that as t goes to infinity, this sum of the expectations of the marginals becomes dominated by the stationary distribution terms.
-161. So you have some finite number of terms initially that are not in the stationary distribution, mu one, mu two, mu three, etc.
+161. So you have some finite number of terms initially that are not in the stationary distribution, μ one, μ two, μ three, etc.
 162. Then you have infinitely many terms that are very, very close to the stationary distribution.
 163. Which means that once you put in the average reward case, so you're going to find one over t.
 164. And then take the limit as t goes to infinity.